 Welcome to our NFC tutorial – today I’m going to show you how to write a URL to an NFC tag, and use it on an internal marketing flyer.
-My flyer is going to be used to introduce and teach my team about our newest products that were featured in our most recent blog post. let’s jump right in.
+My flyer is going to be used to introduce and teach my team about our newest products that were featured in a recent blog post.

 Today you will need:

 - A smart device connected to an app store

 - An NFC tag that is NDEF formatted (we are using the Smartrac Midas+ NFC wet inlay)

 - And a flyer – if you want to follow along

 The first step is to download an NFC writing application.
 As you probably know, NFC tags can be read natively on android, windows, and apple phones over the iPhone 7 with iOS 11.
 However, there is not a native NFC tag writer.